Creamy, nutty, and satisfying.

 • Sweetener.
 The best option is pure maple syrup, followed by honey.
 These natural sweeteners add subtle flavor without being overwhelming.
 You can use regular sugar or brown sugar if needed.

 • Chia Seeds.
-You don’t have to add these, but they add a wonderful, creamy consistency along with extra health benefits.
+You don’t have to add these, but they provide a wonderful, creamy consistency and extra health benefits.

 Add the creamy peanut butter and banana slices to the bottom of the mason jar.